 The disbelief and traumatic experience of how quickly a life can end remains, as if it was now imprinted on my DNA.
 It is not always at the forefront of my mind.
 But it is there, nevertheless.
 You will know what I mean.

 When we go through grief anniversaries, we may feel and think more directly about what happened – or did not happen, about what was said – or not said.

-A grief anniversary is a time of thankfulness and regrets – the yin and yang of loss, opposed yet deeply connected energies.
+Grief anniversaries are times of gratitude and regrets – the yin and yang of loss: opposed yet deeply connected energies.